 - Bladder and kidney infections

-Only an infection stemming from bacteria can be effectively treated with an antibiotic.
-For example, cold and flu illnesses are viral, so antibiotics won’t work to treat them.
-Within the large category of antibiotics, some are classified as broad-spectrum.
-This means they target all different types of bacteria.
-Others only target specific bacteria.
-General symptoms of antibiotics can include gastrointestinal discomfort, like nausea and vomiting.
 There are conditions that women are more likely to get while pregnant that can require antibiotic treatment as well, such as bacterial vaginosis.
-If a pregnant woman has untreated bacterial vaginosis, it can cause pregnancy complications including preterm labor, late miscarriage or the development of an infection of the uterus after birth.
+If a pregnant woman has untreated bacterial vaginosis, it can cause pregnancy complications, including preterm labor, late miscarriage or the development of an infection of the uterus after birth.

-The Recovery Village is a treatment center who works with patients struggling with many addiction problems and other mental and physical health conditions.
+The Recovery Village is a treatment center that works with patients struggling with many addiction problems and other mental and physical health conditions.
 Contact us for more information.